 THEATRE DESIGN AND TECHNOLOGY.
 This studio course focuses on the history and evolution of design and technology from the Renaissance to the present.
 Students work in conjunction with the department's theatre productions to create a working knowledge in such areas as set and light design and stage craft.
 Each student also devises his own set designs for prominent plays from the history of theatre.
 Prerequisite: Theatre 101 or consent of the instructor.
-Offered: alternate semesters.
+Offered: spring semester of odd numbered years.